Rizeigat tribe

-The Rizeigat, or Rizigat, or Rezeigat (Standard Arabic Rizayqat) are a Muslim and Arab tribe of the nomadic Bedouin Baggara (Standard Arabic Baqqara) people in Sudan's Darfur region.
-The Rizeigat belong to the greater Baggara Arabs fraternity of Darfur and Kordofan and speak Chadic Arabic.
+The Rizeigat (also spelled Rizigat, Rezeigat, and in standard Arabic, Rizayqat) are a Muslim and an Arab tribe of the nomadic Baggara people predominantly in Sudan's Darfur region and Chad.
+The Rizeigat belong to the greater Baggara Arabs fraternity of Darfur and Chad, and speak both Sudanese and Chadian Arabic.
 They are primarily nomadic herders and their journeys are dependent upon the seasons of the year.
 They are a branch of the Juhayna group.
 They are divided into the Abbala (camel-herding) Rizeigat, who live in northern Darfur and Chad, and the Baggara who inhabit south-east Darfur.
 In turn they are divided into several large clans, notably the Mahamid, Mahariya and Nawaiba.
 The ecological differences between the north and south of Sudan allowed for two different types of nomadism to evolve: camel herders in the north and cattle herders in the south.
+They are a substantial part of the Janjaweed turned Rapid Support Forces.

 The Baggara Rizeigat backed the Sudanese government during the conflict with the SPLA.
 They formed the Murahileen, mounted raiders that attacked southern villages to loot valuables and slaves.

 During the Second Sudanese Civil War thousands of Dinka women and children were abducted and subsequently enslaved by members of the Messiria and Rizeigat tribes.
 An unknown number of children from the Nuba tribe were similarly abducted and enslaved.

 In the Darfur conflict the Abbala Rizeigat were instrumental to the Sudanese government's counterinsurgency campaign and gained notoriety as part of the Janjaweed militia.
-Musa Hilal of the Mahamid, and Mohamed Hamdan Dagalo of the Mahariya are the two most prominent leaders.
+Musa Hilal of the Mahamid, and Mohamed Hamdan Dagalo aka Hemedti of the Mahariya are the two most prominent leaders.